azdavis/azdavis.net/posts/en/middle-housing.md

 I can't speak to exactly what neighborhood character these people think they are protecting, but any neighborhood character that forces hardworking families to move out, and which leads to kids who are raised here not being able to afford to live here when they grow up, is not a neighborhood character worth preserving.

 Allowing families to live and work here will improve neighborhood character by creating vibrant, welcoming communities.
 It will also provide an increased customer base to support local businesses.

+Without increased housing supply, middle class families will continue to leave our city and school enrollment will continue to drop.
+The neighborhood character will turn from working families to wealthy, privileged rich people with every home sale if prohibitively high housing costs are not addressed by building more housing.

 **"Listen to the current residents."**